Senior HTF Member

 The second season of Quinn Martin’s The Streets of San Francisco was the watershed year for the series.
 Not only did the ratings leap appreciably, but the series was recognized by three primary Emmy nominations: Best Dramatic Series, Best Actor, and Best Supporting Actor.
 Though it didn’t win in any of those categories, the show really seemed to have found its audience during this second season and was turning out very involving, highly watchable episodes.

 The series is actually a fairly standard crime drama.
-There are only two real mysteries among the twelve episodes represented on this three disc set with shows from the second half of season two, both of them fairly routine and easily solved.
-However, all of the plots feature solid police work by thorough professionals who are less flashy than some other prime time police detectives but who get the job done and often with some welcome joviality.
+There are no real mysteries among the 11 episodes represented on this three disc set with shows from the first half of season two.
+Instead, the plots feature solid police work by thorough professionals who are less flashy than some other prime time police detectives but who get the job done and often with some welcome joviality.
 The team is led by twenty year veteran of the force Lieutenant Mike Stone (Karl Malden) with college educated Steve Keller (Michael Douglas) as his eager-to-please partner.
-Together the two men investigate cases ranging from runaways from an abusive uncle involved in a homicide to Stone‘s being framed for murdering an undercover cop.
+Together the two men investigate cases ranging from robberies committed by teens for drug money to a flute-playing pimp who kills his ladies if they cause him any trouble.

 As usual with Quinn Martin productions, the episodes fall into a very traditional pattern: four acts and an epilog.
-Here is the rundown of the twelve episodes from this second half of season two:
+Here is the rundown of episodes from this first half of season two:

 3.5/5 (not an average)